 (N) Stair treads and risers.

 (1) Riser height.
-The maximum riser height shall be eight and one-fourths inches (210 mm).
+The maximum riser height shall be eight and one-fourth inches (210 mm).
 The riser shall be measured vertically between leading edges of the adjacent treads.
-The greatest riser height within any flight of stairs shall not exceed the smallest by more than three-eighths inches ( 9.5 mm).
+The greatest riser height within any flight of stairs shall not exceed the smallest by more than three-eighths of an inch (9.5 mm).

 (2) Tread depth.
 The minimum tread depth shall be nine inches (229 mm).
 The tread depth shall be measured horizontally between the vertical planes of the foremost projection of adjacent treads and at a right angle to the tread's leading edge.
-The greatest tread depth within any flight of stairs shall not exceed the smallest by more than three-eighths inch ( 9.5 mm).
-Winder treads shall have a minimum tread depth of nine inches (229 mm) measured as above at a point twelve inches (305 mm) from the side where the tread are narrower.
+The greatest tread depth within any flight of stairs shall not exceed the smallest by more than three-eighths of an inch (9.5 mm).
+Winder treads shall have a minimum tread depth of nine inches (229 mm) measured as above at a point twelve inches (305 mm) from the side where the tread is narrower.
 Winder treads shall have a minimum tread depth of six inches (152 mm) at any point.
-Within any flight of stairs, the greatest winder tread depth at the twelve inch (305 mm) walk line shall not exceed the smallest by more than three-eighths inch ( 9.5 mm).
+Within any flight of stairs, the greatest winder tread depth at the twelve-inch (305 mm) walk line shall not exceed the smallest by more than three-eighths of an inch (9.5 mm).

 (3) Profile.
-The radius of curvature at the leading edge of the tread shall be no greater than nine-sixteenths inch ( 14.3 mm).
-A nosing not less than three-fourths inch (19 mm) but not more than one and one-fourths inch (32 mm) shall be provided on stairways with solid risers.
-The greatest nosing projection shall not exceed the smallest nosing projection. by more than three-eighths inch ( 9.5 mm) between two stories, including the nosing at the level of floors and landings.
-Beveling of nosing shall not exceed one-half inch ( 12.7 mm).
-Risers shall be vertical or sloped from the underside of the leading edge of the tread above at an angle not more than thirty ( 0.51 rad) degrees from the vertical.
+The radius of curvature at the leading edge of the tread shall be no greater than nine-sixteenths of an inch (14.3 mm).
+A nosing not less than three-fourths of an inch (19 mm) but not more than one and one-fourth inches (32 mm) shall be provided on stairways with solid risers.
+The greatest nosing projection shall not exceed the smallest nosing projection by more than three-eighths of an inch (9.5 mm) between two stories, including the nosing at the level of floors and landings.
+Beveling of nosing shall not exceed one-half inch (12.7 mm).
+Risers shall be vertical or sloped from the underside of the leading edge of the tread above at an angle not more than thirty (0.51 rad) degrees from the vertical.
 Open risers are permitted, provided that the opening between treads does not permit the passage of a four-inch diameter (102 mm) sphere.
 Exceptions:

 (a) A nosing is not required where the tread depth is a minimum of eleven inches (279 mm).